-CounterPoint is a transportation planning and measurement tool designed in 2013, to make traffic counting global, fun, easy and inclusive for all ages and disciplines.
+CounterPoint is a non-for-profit transportation planning and measurement tool designed in 2013, to make traffic counting global, fun, easy and inclusive for all ages and disciplines.
 With more than 2200 count locations, and 2300 users in more than 75 countries, CounterPoint lets anyone with a smartphone spend a little time observing and recording the flow of traffic.
 After as little as a few minutes, you can get a valuable modal split reading that stays valid forever and remains comparable to sites around the globe now and into the future.
 The longer one spends in CounterPoint, the more useful the data is for everyone.

 CounterPoint runs on crowdsourcing and citizen science.
 Data validity is transparent, simple and comparable with automatic counters.
 Anyone can download a spreadsheet with minute-by-minute record of the counts done at any location.
 An engineer or planner can verify any of the data easily by simply or doing a count themselves at a similar time – further adding to the history of counts at a given location.
 A politician can do the same.
 That’s how CounterPoint works – data collection that is open to the community that starts (and often ends) conversations about how our transportation systems are (and should be) working.